 Good Neighbor Hotels

-Good Neighbor Hotels are hotels near Disney World that are not operated by Disney but often offer some of the same benefits such as early park entry and earlier access to advanced reservations like FastPass+.
+Good Neighbor Hotels are hotels near Disney World that are not operated by Disney but often offer some of the same benefits such as early park entry.
 They are also located nearby and often have their own shuttles to take you to and from the parks.

 You can find a list of Good Neighbor hotels here, and they include Hilton, Marriott, and other popular hotel brands.
 This also means that if you are part of a points rewards program, you can use your points at these hotels!

 The third option for where to stay in Disney World is to stay completely off-property — in a hotel or rental that is not in any way associated with Disney World.
-This can often mean saving significant money on your hotel room (and opens up options for larger spaces if you are bringing a big group), but it doesn’t come with the Disney perks that the other two options provide (i.e. transportation to the parks, early access to Fastpass+ reservations, etc.).
+This can often mean saving significant money on your hotel room (and opens up options for larger spaces if you are bringing a big group), but it doesn’t come with the Disney perks that the other two options provide (i.e. transportation to the parks, early park entry, etc.).

 How Much Does Disney World Cost?